tinsir888/network-security-technology/README.md

 3. Message before they send to each other and after they receive from one another must be encrypted and decrypted respectively.
 4. DES key must be encrypted by RSA algorithm.
 5. Use epoll and asynchronous io interface to support full duplex communication.

+## Lab 3 File Integrity Check Program Based on MD5 Algorithm

+Finish a simple file integrity check program based on md5 in Linux.

+## Lab 4 Port Scanner

+Finish a port scanner program in Linux.

+1. Write a port scanner, which provides four basic scanning methods: TCP connect scanning, TCP SYN scanning, TCP FIN scanning and UDP scanning.
+2. Design and implement a ping program to detect whether the target host is reachable.